giordano-lucas/Tesco-Extension/index.md

 Only for ```k = 4```, we observe higher variability scores (inside clusters) what indicates that the clustering might not be so good.
 However, for all ```k```, we do not have the presence of clusters with below average (red dotted lines) silhouette scores which is a good point.

 In the previous point, we tried to formally understand the goodness of fit for the clusters found.
 Here, we will take a more visual approach.
 To do so we naively project the data on a 2D space using PCA and T-SNE algorithms.
-We plot the results and label them with the labels produced by the clustering (choose ```k=3``` among the candidates we listed earlier), hoping that the obtained figure will look like the map of London.
+We plot the results and label them with the labels produced by the clustering (choose ```k = 3``` among the candidates we listed earlier), hoping that the obtained figure will look like the map of London.
 We obtained the following figure:

 ![Alt text](/images/naive-k-means-plot.png){:class="img-responsive"}